From draft

 What to ignore: node_modules/, __pycache__/, target/, dist/, build/, .git/, vendored dependencies.
 Always respect .gitignore and .claudeignore.

-draft/graph/ exists)When graph data is available, use it as the primary source for module discovery instead of manual scanning:
+draft/graph/ exists)When graph data is available, the graph is the primary (not optional) source for module discovery — manual scanning above is reserved for the graph-miss fallback path:

 Propose a module breakdown through dialogue: